robenkleene/software-references/excel/excel-charts.md

 - `Change Colors`
 - Choose a `Quick Layout`
 - `Add Chart Element`, like an axis
-- Choosing one of the templates allows you to show the number for each point in a line chart
+- When a line chart is selected, one of the chart styles shows the a value for each dot

+## Axes

+- To set the axes range, select the axes and change the `Minimum` and `Maximum` under `Axes Options` in the sidebar

 ## Ignoring Data